All Kinds, One School

 questions we ask ourselves:

-1. How can we help our stakeholders get to know and support each other?
+1. How can we help our stakeholders get to know, understand, and support one another more deeply?

-2. How can we celebrate and leverage our similarities and differences for deep learning and empowerment?
+2. How can we celebrate and draw on both our similarities and our differences to promote deep learning and personal growth?

-3. How might we utilize our hearts, minds, and service to develop both character and conviction?
+3. How might we use our hearts, minds, and service to develop both character and conviction in our learners?

-6. How might we maintain a robust pipeline of staff, learners, and partners?
+6. How might we maintain a strong pipeline of staff, learners, and partners who share our mission and add to the richness of our community?